 Verbatim accounts of interviews are then carefully studied together with reports on respondents’ mood and gestures which they might have used to convey attitudes or motives.

 Such studies are suitable for giving the market a lead on appeals they might use.

-A variation of depth interview is “Focus group” study in which 7-10 participants are encouraged to discuss products uses, reactions to the product, interests, attitudes, lifestyles, etc.
+A variation of depth interview is the “Focus group” study in which 7-10 participants are encouraged to discuss product uses, reactions to the product, interests, attitudes, lifestyles, etc.

-Focus Group study can be done in much less time and, therefore, is less expensive than depth interview, so it is gaining popularity.
+Focus Group study can be done in much less time and, therefore, is less expensive than depth interviews, so it is gaining popularity.

 3. Self Reports Technique